manell0/MileStone-3-Book-Review/README.md

 - People who like to read books.
 - People who want to find new books to read.
 - Users who like book reviews.
-- People who simply want to spend some time in a developing and fun way.
+- People who simply want to spend some time in a developing way.

 ## User Stories